Holographic Network, Entanglement Wedge and Traversable Parallel Universe: Introduction

 where $n$ and $a$ denote the normal and tangential directions to the node $N$.
 Here, $\overset{(m)}{J}$ and $\overset{(m)}{T}$ represent the current and stress tensor on the edge $E_m$ linked by the same node.
 This formulation corresponds to Kirchhoff's current law in circuit theory.
 In the framework of AdS/NCFT, the edges ($E_m$) and nodes ($N$) are extended to bulk branches $B_m$ and Net-branes $NB$.
 Refer to Fig. \ref{holo network} for the associated geometry.
 For Einstein gravity, \cite{Guo:2025sbm} proposes imposing the multi-junction condition (JC) on the Net-brane $NB$ \footnote{The multi-junction condition was first introduced in the study of multi-boundary wormholes \cite{Shen:2024itl}.
 Here, we have different physical motivations in AdS/NCFT.}:

 where $\mathcal{T}_{ij}$ is the matter stress tensor on the Net-brane, and $\overset{(m)}{K}_{ij}$ denotes the extrinsic curvatures from bulk branches $B_m$ to the Net-brane.
 When there is only a tension term on the brane, we have $\mathcal{T}_{ij}=-T h_{ij}/(8\pi G_N)$.
-The authors of \cite{Guo:2025sbm} demonstrate that the JC (\ref{JC Einstein gravity}) on the Net-brane results in the conservation law (\ref{NCFT BC}) at the node, thereby providing strong support for the theory of AdS/NCFT.
+The authors of \cite{Guo:2025sbm} demonstrate that the JC (\ref{JC Einstein gravity}) on the Net-brane results in the conservation law (\ref{NCFT BC}) at the node, thereby providing validation of the self-consistency for the AdS/NCFT theory.
 For general gravity theories, the junction condition takes the form:

 where $\overset{(m)}{T}_{\text{BY}\ ij}$ represents the Brown-York (BY) stress tensors from bulk branches $B_m$ to the Net-brane, which may differ across various bulk branches.
 In Einstein gravity, $\overset{(m)}{T}_{\text{BY}\ ij}$ is given by the left-hand side of (\ref{JC Einstein gravity}), while in Gauss-Bonnet gravity, it is described by (\ref{sect2: TijGB}).
 In this paper, we prove that the general JC (\ref{JC general gravity}) also leads to the conservation law (\ref{NCFT BC}) at the node.
 We develop a new alternative proof based on holographic Noether's theorem, which is much simpler than that of \cite{Guo:2025sbm}.